 By 1949, the company was producing two hundred different toys, including ‘Automatic Binding Bricks’, the precursor to Lego bricks as we know them today.
 The first sets were introduced in 1955, a part of the ‘Lego Systems of Play’ line.

-Lego first appeared in the UK in 1960 and was distributed in the USA in 1961 by Samsonite.
+Lego first appeared in the UK in 1960 at the Brighton Toy Fair and was distributed in the USA in 1961 by Samsonite.

 Buildings and structures led to trains and cars, but once Lego figures were introduced in 1974, the structures and modes of transportation were humanised.